StevenBoscarine/jboss-javaee6-webapp/readme.txt

  Deploying the application
  =========================

+ To deploy the application, first produce the archive to deploy:

+  mvn package

- To deploy the application to JBoss AS (standalone), first make sure that the JBOSS_HOME environment variable points to a JBoss AS 6.0 installation.
+ If you want To deploy the application on JBoss AS (standalone), make sure that your JBOSS_HOME environment variable points to a JBoss AS 6.0 installation.

  Alternatively, you can set the location of JBoss AS using the following profile defintion in the .m2/settings.xml file in your home directory: